-After two successful seasons, EIPP is back with season 3.
-In this 24-session intensive programme, the prime focus will be on skill-building, followed by mini plays that will give children the much needed opportunity of showcasing their talents.
+After three successful seasons, EIPP is back with season 4.
+In this 15-session intensive programme, the prime focus will be on skill-building, followed by a mini performance that will give children the much needed opportunity of showcasing their talents.
 Kids will interact with different experts to understand the basics of theatre, different forms of theatre, and ways of expressions.
 They will then create a mini performance using their imagination and creative skills.

 Explore theatre as a medium of expression

 Work on a combination of fine & performing arts

 Understand the basics of theatre – storytelling, characterisation, acting, et al